-Just as in 1860, the Republican Party could grow because it represented a class that had a destiny, the big industrial bourgeoisie, which was the motor of the development of that period, - so too, a Labor Party can grow because it will represent the industrial working class which is the motor of the development of to-day.
+Just as in 1860, the Republican Party could grow because it represented a class with a destiny-the big industrial bourgeoisie, which was the motor of the development of that period, so too, a Labor Party can grow to-day because it also will represent a class with a destiny-the industrial working class which is the motor of the development of our period.

-A Labor Party will grow and prosper because it will not reflect social quackery as the Greenback Party did; it will not adopt a retrogressive program, as did the Progressive Party, which started out on a campaign of "trust-busting"; it will not, as any present-day bourgeois radical party must, represent only a return to the impossible - an "unscrambling of the eggs".
-A Labor Party, on the contrary, can speak with full power in accord with future social development, since the necessities of economic development are identical with working class interest.
+A Labor Party will grow and prosper because it will not reflect social quackery as the Greenback Party did; it will not adopt a retrogressive program, as did the Progressive Party, which started out on a campaign of "trust-busting"; it will not, as any present-day middle class radical party must, represent only a return to the impossible-an "unscrambling of the eggs."
+A Labor Party, on the contrary, can speak with full power in accord with the future of the whole of society, since the necessities of economic development are identical with working class interest.